mjstealey/wordpress-nginx-docker/README.md

 This is partly because Windows (or to be precise NTFS) dosen't support Asyncronous I/Os (see [this](https://github.com/docker-library/mariadb/issues/95) for more details).

+Don't forget to `docker-compose stop` AND to manually remove everything under `./mysql/` before retrying.

 TODO:

 container logs